Communication Studies Concentration

 Employers are looking for graduates who can "think critically, communicate clearly, and solve complex problems."
-And these are exactly the things we teach our students how to do.
-As you proceed
+And these are exactly the skills we teach our students.
+As you proceed through

-through your degree program, you will learn how to find and evaluate information,
+your degree program, you will learn how to find and evaluate information, analyze

-analyze the rhetoric we encounter everyday, and ask and answer complex questions about
+the rhetoric we encounter everyday, and ask and answer complex questions about communication

 What Makes a Communication Studies Major Stand Out?